roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac: Hot, 18, Horny, Relentless! ****** byNonStopFunGuy© Lilac instantly had an orgasm, just feeling me so deep inside.
+Lilac instantly had an orgasm, just feeling me so deep inside.
 She shouted something unintelligible, her hands in fists pounding my hairy chest, as if to push me away, but really to beat off the pressures she was feeling inside her young body.
 Her cunt was leaking juices all over my balls and thighs, and I kept my dick inside the back of her pussy while she spasmed around it.
 To intensify her pleasure, I let go of one of her legs and grabbed her little booby, pinching her brown nipple hard, twisting it through her orgasm, which shot a bolt of pain from her tit right down into her crotch, elongating her orgasm and making her scream even harder still.

  I loved watching it.
 "You like that, huh, honey?"
 She smelled and looked amazing, having that huge cum with me all the way in the back of her cunt.